Search

 Pillar 4: Vet Your Vendors Thoroughly

 When you use a third-party payroll provider, you are entrusting them with your most sensitive data.
-You cannot afford to simply trust their marketing claims.
 Rigorous vendor due diligence is a critical component of your payroll data security strategy.

 Key Questions to Ask a Payroll Vendor: